 (a) £1,001 up front; or

-in either we also invite you to sign a Gift Aid form, if you are a UK takpayer, in favour of 7029 Clun Castle Limited, so our Charity can reclaim the basic rate tax you pay and so add to the restoration and maintenance fund.
-In return we will enroll you as a Trustee Shareholder for your life in the company which will own Defiant.
+In either case we also invite you to sign a Gift Aid form, if you are a UK taxpayer, in favour of 7029 Clun Castle Limited, so our Charity can reclaim the basic rate tax you pay and so add to the restoration and maintenance fund.
+In return we will enrol you as a Trustee Shareholder for life in the company which will own Defiant.

 If we gain 1,000 trustee shareholders then Defiant will have a secure working life on Vintage Trains tours, once she has been fully overhauled in our workshops.